-- 1. Providers of very large online platforms shall provide a functionality allowing recipients of their services to [...]: - (a) declare that it is a media service provider within the meaning of Article 2(2) and complies with Article 6(1); - (b) declare that it is editorially independent from Member States and third countries; [...] - (c) declare that it is subject to regulatory requirements [...], or adheres to a co-[...] or self-regulatory mechanism [...] widely recognised by and accepted in the relevant media sector in one or more Member States, for the exercise of editorial responsibility and editorial standards; and - (d) (new) provide the contact details of the relevant national regulatory authorities or bodies or representatives of the co- or self-regulatory mechanisms referred to in point (c).
+- 1. Providers of very large online platforms shall provide a functionality allowing recipients of their services to: - (a) declare that they are media service providers within the meaning of Article 2(2) and comply with Article 6(1); - (b) declare that they are editorially independent from Member States, political parties, third countries and entities controlled or financed by third countries; - (c) declare that they are subject to regulatory requirements for the exercise of editorial responsibility in one or more Member States and oversight by a competent national regulatory authority or body, or that they adhere to a co- or self- regulatory mechanism governing editorial standards, that is widely recognised by and accepted in the relevant media sector in one or more Member States; - (ca) declare that they do not provide content generated by artificial intelligence systems without subjecting it to human review or editorial control; - (cb) provide their legal name and contact details, including an email address, through which the provider of the very large online platform can communicate quickly and directly with them; and - (cd) provide the contact details of the relevant national regulatory authorities or bodies or representatives of the co- or self-regulatory mechanisms referred to in point (c).

-(new) In case of reasonable doubts concerning the media service provider's compliance with point (c), the provider of a very large online platform shall seek confirmation on the matter from the relevant national regulatory authority or body or the relevant co- or self-regulatory body.
+In case of reasonable doubts concerning the media service provider's compliance with point (c), the provider of a very large online platform shall seek confirmation on the matter from the relevant national regulatory authority or body or the relevant co- or selfregulatory mechanism.